oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-csp-2100/index.md

 <ol>
  <li>Log on to the CSP dashboard using a browser.</li>
  <li>Navigate to Configuration &gt; Repository.</li>
- <li>Click on + sign, and browse to and select the controller qcow2 image.</li>
+ <li>Click on + sign, and browse to and select the Controller qcow2 image.</li>
  <li>Click Upload.</li>
 </ol>

+The Controller itself can have a day-zero YAML file before it is spun up.
+The YAML file needs to be imported into the repository prior to image creation.
+Ensure you have VNC access to the console.
+In a large deployment, this *might* require additional firewall rules.

+Note: in a CSP cluster, multiple copies (equal to the number of cluster hosts ) of the same image/YAML file may result.
+Consequently, when any deletions are required, *all* copies should be deleted.
+Typically, you would change a key (such as auth token) with the same filename and re-upload.

 ### <a name="_Toc473547168"></a>Avi Controller Metadata File

-To configure controller management interface statically, the IP, netmask and gateway information must be passed as a yaml file.
+To configure the Controller management interface statically, the IP, netmask and gateway information must be passed as a YAML file.
 The name of the metadata file must be in ‘avi_meta/*.yml’ format.

 For example, create a text file with name avi_meta_controller.yml with contents as: